 When you have to call hundreds of prospects, you don’t want to waste time manually dialing up their numbers, waiting on the line for your call to be picked up, and dialing up again when the number goes busy.
 All thanks to modern outbound calling solution, all those tasks can be automated now.

-With an advanced dialer like MyOperator outbound dialer and its built-in progressive dialer functionality, you can automate the task of number dialing and waiting.
-Progressive dialer automatically dials the numbers from the contact list.
+With an advanced dialer like MyOperator a leading cloud call center and outbound dialer and its built-in progressive dialer functionality, you can automate the task of number dialing and waiting.
+Progressive dialer automatically dials the numbers, including the company number call, from the contact list.
 As soon as a prospect picks up the call, it is connected to your agent.
 And yes, all the calls that are not picked up are added in the follow-up queue.

-Like email outreach reports and tracking, you can also track all your calls made through the MyOperator outbound dialer and get useful business insights through daily call reports and call recordings securely stored in the cloud.
+Like email outreach reports and tracking, you can also track all your calls made through the MyOperator outbound dialer which is an IVR service provider, and get useful business insights through daily call reports and call recordings securely stored in the cloud.

 Find out whether or not your prospects qualify